Trader’s thoughts - stocks up, Brexit fails, and Draghi talks down Europe

 The ASX 200 has clawed itself to a level on the cusp of validating the notion that the market has bottomed.
-It might feel that we ought to already be at that stage, given we sit 7-and-a-half per cent of the markets lows.
-But turnarounds take time to be confirmed, and now having broken psychological-resistance at 5800, Australian equities are inches away from that point.
+It might feel that we ought to already be at that stage, given we sit 7.5% of the markets lows.
+But turnarounds take time to be confirmed, and now having broken psychological resistance at 5800, Australian equities are inches away from that point.
 There are counterarguments to be made, to be fair: the recent rally has come on the back of lower volumes, and the buyers have lost a degree of momentum.
-Nevertheless, the capacity to push beyond 5800, and then when the time comes, form a new low when the inevitable short-term retracement arrives, would give credence to the “market-recovery” narrative.
+Nevertheless, the capacity to push beyond 5800, and then when the time comes, form a new low when the inevitable short-term retracement arrives, would give credence to the 'market-recovery' narrative.

 The activity in stocks would lend itself to the belief that it is that story moving markets.
 The price action doesn’t give such a cut and dry indication to that.
 Indeed, equities were up across the board, and Chinese and Hong Kong stocks led the way.
 A better barometer for macro-economic drivers are currencies and bonds, and the activity there was rather mixed.
-US Treasuries have traded largely unchanged.
-The Japanese Yen is down, revealing greater appetite for growth and risk, as is gold, for the same reasons.
-Commodities are mixed: oil is higher, mostly due to diminishing fears of global over-supply.
-However, commodity currencies like the A-Dollar are down, on the basis that there has been a bid on the USD at the expense of the EUR.
+US treasuries have traded largely unchanged.
+The Japanese yen is down, revealing greater appetite for growth and risk, as is gold, for the same reasons.
+Commodities are mixed: oil is higher, mostly due to diminishing fears of global oversupply.
+However, commodity currencies like the AUD are down, on the basis that there has been a bid on the USD at the expense of the EUR.

-The major laggard in the (major) currency-world was the EUR overnight.
-It’s come as-a-result of a speech delivered by Mario Draghi, who made uncomfortably clear his view that the Euro-zone economy is slowing down.
+The major laggard in the (major) currency world was the EUR overnight.
+It’s come as a result of a speech delivered by European Central Bank (ECB) president Mario Draghi, who made uncomfortably clear his view that the eurozone economy is slowing down.
 Much of this view has been baked into markets, as it is.
-A series of really-poor PMI figures across the continent in the past month shows economic activity is in decline.
+A series of really poor purchasing managers index (PMI) figures across the continent in the past month shows economic activity is in decline.
 It has diminished the prospect of a hike in interest rates from the ECB at any point this year.
-Markets have lowered their bets from a 50/50 proposition to less than a 40 per cent chance.
-German Bunds have rallied consequently, with 10 Year Bund yields retracing their recent climb to settle back at 0.20 per cent.
+Markets have lowered their bets from a 50/50 proposition to less than a 40% chance.
+German Bunds have rallied consequently, with 10-year Bund yields retracing their recent climb to settle back at 0.20%.

-Bringing it back to unfolding events, UK Prime Minister May’s Brexit bill, as expected, has been rejected by Parliament.
+Bringing it back to unfolding events, May’s Brexit bill - as expected - has been rejected by Parliament.
 What was perhaps unexpected was the margin of the loss.
-It was always going to be ugly for May, but the final vote was an abysmal 432-202 against the Prime Minister’s bill.
-Thus far, and this is fresh as its being written, the price action appears to reflect the old situation of “buy the rumour sell the fact”.
-The GBP/USD has bounced on the news, rallying from its intraday low at 1.27 to currently trade above the 1.28 handle.
+It was always going to be ugly for May, but the final vote was an abysmal 432-202 against the prime minister’s bill.
+Thus far, and this is fresh as its being written, the price action appears to reflect the old situation of 'buy the rumour sell the fact'.
+The GBP/USD has bounced on the news, rallying from its intraday low at $1.27 to currently trade above the $1.28 handle.
 Wall Street now, with an hour left to trade, has pared some of the day’s gains.
 The benchmark S&P 500 is battling with the key 2600-level.